Anabellagardner/analytics-portfolio/README.md

 Welcome to my Business Analytics portfolio!
 This repository showcases selected projects from my coursework and independent work, using tools like Python, R, R Shiny SQL, and Power BI.
 Each project focuses on solving real-world problems using data analysis, visualization, and modeling techniques.

+## About Me

+I’m a Business Analytics graduate passionate about solving problems through data.
+With 15+ years in customer experience and a love for clear insights, I bring a unique blend of service excellence and analytical thinking to every project.

+---
+✨ Feel free to explore the folders and check out the projects.
+Feedback is always welcome!

 ## 📁 Projects

 ## Week 1 – Guess the Song: SNL-Inspired Text Adventure Game